ykwei7/Track-O/docs/DeveloperGuide.md

 * Secondary: 1 to 5
 * Junior College: 1 to 2

-#### Design
+#### Design considerations
 The `value` field of education level in Tutee class is in the abbreviation form.
 In `TuteeCard`, the string displayed is `stringRepresentation`, which is the returned value of the `parse` method in Level class, using `value` as the parameter.
-For example, `stringRepresentation` of `p5` is `Primary 5`.
+For example, `stringRepresentation` of `p5` is the result of `Level.parse("p5")` which returns `Primary 5`.

 Both `value` and `stringRepresentation` are fields belonging to Level.
 This is designed for better readability in displaying tutees.
 Having two fields ensures that the abbreviation can be obtained using `getLevel()` method in Tutee, instead of parsing the string representation back to its abbreviated form.
-In future implementations, we can use the abbreviations to do comparison and sort tutees according to their education level.
+In our implementation of `Find`, we use the abbreviations to filter the `tuteelist`.
+`Find` requires the keywords to be exactly equals to the value stored in each `tutee`.
+Using abbreviations instead of the full education level title helps to reduce incorrect find results due to missing spaces or spelling errors.

 #### Parse method
 The `parse` method splits the string parameter into a charArray and switches case according to the first char.
 Due to the regex validation when creating tutee, the first char will be a valid character so no exceptions are thrown here.

-#### Restrictions
-1. The first character of the education level has to be lowercase and one of the 3 alphabets: p, s, j.
-2. The second character has to be a valid year of study of its respective level as defined in the constraint message.

-Failing either restriction will result in the constraint message showing up in the console component, and the tutee will not be created/modified.

 ### Get feature